WEEE-Open/pytarallo/README.md

     ```
     git clone https://github.com/WEEE-Open/pytarallo && cd pytarallo
     ```
-2. Update the setup.py so that it contains the correct version and other info (including dependencies)
+2. Update the setup.py so that it contains the correct version and other info (including dependencies).
+   You should update at least `version` and `download_url`.
     ```
     vim setup.py
     ```